-Many people distrust God because he blesses reborn believers unequally.
+Some of us distrust God because he blesses reborn believers unequally.

-Some of us endure more distress than others.
+We endure more distress than others.
 Our temporal needs are more persistent and acute.
 We get less relief.
 Others enjoy more abundance than we do.

 The apostle Peter raised the issue of unequal blessing during an uncomfortable conversation with Jesus.